Sanugiw/Sanugiw/README.md

 ## 🔬 About Me

 I am a highly motivated Biomedical Engineering undergraduate with a strong academic record (CGPA 3.9/4.0) and a deep passion for applying engineering principles to healthcare challenges.
 My research interests span signal processing, physiological modeling, machine learning, and human-computer interaction.
-I actively engage in multiple technical and professional societies such as IEEE EMBS and AIESEC, where I develop leadership and project management skills.
+I actively engage in multiple technical and professional societies such as IEEE EMBS Student Branch Chapter, IEEE Student Branch, and AIESEC in the University of Moratuwa, where I develop leadership and project management skills.
 I aim to leverage my skills in designing impactful medical devices and software solutions that enhance patient care and medical diagnostics.

 ---